 “At the end of the day, the client wants to know they aren’t lost in the shuffle.
 Meeting them is important.
 But it’s also important to let them know what’s going on in their case.
 There is a lot of anxiety that can build up — the fear of the unknown.
 Clients start to worry about their case.
 That’s very normal.
 We try to alleviate some of that worry with providing constant updates.
 We call every client in the firm at least once a month to give them a case status, talk to them about their medical care, and to let them know what’s coming up next.
 Some cases require several calls in a month.
 We want you to know we are there for you.
 We are moving forward with you.
 And we let you specifically know how that is happening in your case.”

 The same caring approach between Paul and his clients is also now felt openly by those in need.
-In 2017, Paul founded a non-profit charity entitled Paul Pays It Forward.
-The charity works hand in hand with The Powell Law Firm in tackling a wide-array of struggles in the community.
-Using a portion of his fee on every case, Paul became a corporate partner with St. Jude Hospital and Make-A-Wish foundation to assist children in their fight for life.
-Paul is also a partner with The Just One Project — Las Vegas’ largest food bank.
-The Powell Law Firm is also a regular contributor and provides consistent volunteer efforts at Three Square, Special Olympics, The Just One Project, Joy Prom, and many more.
+In 2017, Paul founded his own non-profit organization, Paul Pays It Forward.
+The charity works hand-in-hand with The Paul Powell Law Firm in tackling a wide-array of struggles in the community.
+Using a portion of his fee on every case, Paul became a corporate partner with St. Jude Children’s Research Hospital and Make-A-Wish foundation to assist children in their fight for life.
+Paul is also a partner with The Just One Project — Nevada’s largest mobile food pantry.
+The Paul Powell Law Firm is also a regular contributor and provides consistent volunteer efforts at Three Square, Special Olympics, The Just One Project, Joy Prom, and many more.